Amirizdwan Taj: Personal life

 Amirizdwan is a Kelantan supporter.
 He married longtime girlfriend Anna Syahida Tamsir when they were student at UITM Shah Alam.
 He also an excellent student during his school days when he enrolled in Mara junior college.
 He also has siblings that played football professionally, amir ikhwan taj played for uitm fc, amir izham taj for felda utd u21.

 Amir himself admired that he's not planned to play football professionally.
 He never involved in any football pyramid like others do.
-He didn't went to youth academy, neither sport school.
+He didn't go to youth academy, neither sport school.
 But during his college years where he just play for his residential college for inter-college games, a coach spotted him and called him to be trained with UiTM Fc.
 That seems to be cinderella story for him when coach B.Sathianathan whom are head coach for Kelantan that season offered his to play in Malaysia Cup campaign but that deal seems impossible when rules only applicable to those who are played with super league or premier league team that failed to qualified for that competition since Uitm Fc are in FAM League.

-2011 is a breakthrough year for him when he selected in national team friendly match with India.
-Maybe the only player from FAM league and only UiTM Fc player being able to do so.
+In 2011, he was selected for the national team for a friendly match against India.
+At the time of his selection, he was playing for UiTM FC in the FAM League.